Hackers have their own language and it is not all in code.

-Real hackers and security experts have helped us write this list of terms so you can cut through all the jargon and get to the heart of what’s really going on in the murky work of hacking.
+Real hackers and security experts have helped SPYSCAPE write a list of terms so you can cut through all the jargon and get to the heart of what’s really going on in the murky work of hacking.

 Secret entry points to a system or piece of software.
 Backdoors are either built into code, for governments and companies to access, or planted maliciously by hackers.

 Blackhats are malicious hackers, out to infiltrate computer systems.
 They're in it for personal gain, looking for sensitive information, or to damage something.
 An intelligence service, perhaps.
 A bank.
-Or maybe you.
+Maybe you.

 A cipher scrambles your message into nonsense by substituting (and adding to) the letters in it.
 For someone to read it, they’ll either need the key or to be skilled at cryptanalysis.